 American Robins kick off our regular morning with their cheering and rich voice ever since spring was here.
-Every now and then, I heard the crispy chirps from house finches and gold finches right by the bedroom window.
+Every now and then, I heard the crispy chirps from house finches and goldfinches right by the bedroom window.
 They may all come a bit too early for me, but I would rather be called by them than the alarm clock.

 It is also fun to snap a few panning shots of other bikers on the trail.
 Eugene has great bike trails along the river and into the woods.
 It is always invigorating

 to see people on the bike than behind the car wheel.
 This natural path of exercise is appealing.

-|little guy with sharp eye
+|the little guy with a sharp eye

-This image was taken in a late evening under low light condition.
+This image was taken in a late evening under low light conditions.
 Not super sharp because I had to bump up my ISO, but the little guy was ready to taste Verbena and was in motion that I really like.
 A plant behind Verbena happened to provide a nice background from the angle I was shooting.
 It is quite colorful as a whole, so

 I painted the flowers and added the texture.

 I found out that I really like painting though I have not been able to do a lot.
-It is a new adventure for me and experimenting process is exciting.
+It is a new adventure for me and the experimenting process is exciting.

 I took a few corn flower pictures.
 The flower is pretty, but I feel my shots look homely.
-I did not like the fact that the colors are all so bright and overpowering, but they are the true colors that I did not want them to be deceived by the texturing.
+I did not like the fact that the colors are all so bright and overpowering, but they are the true colors I did not want them to be deceived by the texturing.
 Instead, by painting, I got to keep all real colors and shapes.
-Most of the time I like the image to look dream-like, but this time, more realistic and only slight brush touches.
+Most of the time I like the image to look dream-like, but this time, more realistic and only has slight brush touches.

 My eyes have been on hummingbirds.
-One day I saw one hummingbird stopping on one corn flower and sucking nectar from the other.
+One day I saw one hummingbird stopping on one cornflower and sucking nectar from the other.
 It was such a rare scene, but I was not ready to capture the shot.
 So I waited and waited, but I have not seen that again since.Though cornflower blooms seem to last, the color is fading.
 I hate to see them go without keeping myself some memories.
 So I brought them into the house and place them in my favorite vase.

 |live and yet peace

 Still shots are growing in me and I particularly like the feel of softness and subtlety.
-I am not big in home decors, but I have a special liking for white flower vases.
+I am not big on home decors, but I have a special liking for white flower vases.
 Intentionally I used a beige color backdrop for the sculptured shape vaguely shown.

-Action, color, excitement and fun would eventually come down and be replaced by peace and quietness when dusk comes and silence embraces the night.
+Action, color, excitement, and fun would eventually come down and be replaced by peace and quietness when dusk comes and silence embraces the night.

-A cheerful morning call, a relaxing bike ride, a squeaky clean house, a few visits from my favorite birds and a few attempts to paint my flowers have made up a wonderful week for me.
+A cheerful morning call, a relaxing bike ride, a squeaky clean house, a few visits from my favorite birds, and a few attempts to paint my flowers have made up a wonderful week for me.
 Simple and easily satisfying.